RenChung9/PressStartMagazine/README.md

 ### Executing program

-* Download Files
+* Download files.
-* Open HTML files in a web browser to see the site and it's pages.
+* Open HTML files in a web browser to see the site and its pages.
-* Open HTML files in notepad or similar text editing applcation to see the raw code, edit, and save changes.
+* Open HTML files in notepad or a similar text editing applcation to see the raw code, edit, and save changes.

 ## Help